The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Results

 The weak-coupling results show a dichotomy in the strain dependence of $T_\text{c}$: $T_\text{c}$ in the channels that have symmetry-imposed nodes at the $X$ and $Y$ points ($E_u$, $A_{2g}$, and $B_{2g}$) decreases with initial $c$-axis compression.
 These nodes coincide with the regions of highest local density of states, and this result is an indication that order parameters in these channels are less able to take advantage of the increase in density of states induced by $c$-axis compression.
 We note, however, that under stronger compression $T_\text{c}$ increases modestly in all the channels.

-We also calculate $H_\text{c2}$, following the procedure described in Ref.~\cite{Steppke17_Science}.
-Results are shown in Fig.~\ref{fig:Eigs}(d). $H_\text{c2}$ in the $A_{2g}$ channel increases very substantially, due to a transition in the gap structure to one dominated by weight on the $\gamma$ sheet, where the average Fermi velocity is smallest.
-Setting aside this feature in the results, a dichotomy between the even-parity channels with ($A_{2g}$ and $B_{2g}$) and without ($A_{1g}$ and $B_{1g}$) symmetry-imposed nodes along the $\Gamma$-$X$ and $\Gamma$-$Y$ lines is apparent only at the strongest compressions: $H_\text{c2}/T_\text{c}^2$ in the $A_{2g}$ and $B_{2g}$ channels decreases between $\varepsilon_{zz} = -0.015$ and $-0.020$, while that in the $A_{1g}$ and $B_{1g}$ channels increases.
-In Fig.~\ref{fig:Eigs}(e), we show the calculated gap structure in the $B_{2g}$ channel; that for the other even-parity channels is shown in Appendix Fig.~\ref{fig:OPs_compare}.
-It can be seen that $H_\text{c2}/T_\text{c}^2$ tracks the gap weight on the $\gamma$ sheet, which also increases then decreases with compression.
-In general, the increasing density of states on the $\gamma$ sheet under $c$-axis compression favors a shift in the superconducting gap towards this sheet, and this shift is seen to occur for all the even-parity channels.
-The increase in $H_\text{c2}$ in the $B_{1g}$ channel is small because it starts off heavily weighted towards the $\gamma$ sheet.
-In the $A_{2g}$ and $B_{2g}$ channels, the gap changes sign upon reflection across the zone boundary of the RuO$_2$ sheet, and so as the $\gamma$ sheets in adjacent zones approach each other the gap is expected to be suppressed in the $\gamma$ sheet.
-It appears that this suppression only becomes substantial for $|\varepsilon_{zz}|$ larger than $\sim 0.015$.
+We also calculate $H_\text{c2}/T_\text{c}^2$, following the procedure described in Ref.~\cite{Steppke17_Science}, and obtain the results shown in Fig.~\ref{fig:Eigs}(d).
+We find that changes in $H_\text{c2}/T_\text{c}^2$ correlate closely with shifts in the gap weight onto the $\gamma$ sheet, which has the lowest Fermi velocity.
+This is illustrated by the calculated gap structure in the $B_{2g}$ channel, shown in Fig.~\ref{fig:Eigs}(e); the gap structures in the other channels are shown in Methods Fig.~\ref{fig:OPs_compare}.
+As stress is initially applied, gap weight shifts from the $\beta$ to the $\gamma$ sheet, to take advantage of the increasing DOS on the $\gamma$ sheet.
+However, in this channel the gap changes sign across the zone boundary of the RuO$_2$ sheet, and so at the strongest compression, where $\gamma$ sheets in adjacent zones come close to each other, the gap is suppressed on the $\gamma$ sheet.
+The calculated $H_\text{c2}/T_\text{c}^2$ follows this non-monotonic dependence: an initial increase as gap weight shifts to the $\gamma$ sheet, then a decrease as it shifts back.
+Under strong compression ($\varepsilon_{zz} < -0.015$ in this model), there is a clear dichotomy between the even-parity channels with and without nodes along $\Gamma$-$X$ and $\Gamma$-$Y$: $H_\text{c2}/T_\text{c}^2$ decreases for the former and increases for the latter.

+Although a $k_z$ dependence of the gap structure is seen in all channels, we do not find dramatic stress-induced changes in the $k_z$ dependence in any channel.
+Separately, in Fig.~\ref{fig:Eigs}(d) a very strong increase in $H_\text{c2}/T_\text{c}^2$ is found in the $A_{2g}$ channel.
+This is due to a first-order change in the gap structure, indicated in the figure by a dotted line.